waynesohot/testdocs/docs/frameSync/GameStates/IFrameSyncDataContainer.md

 ## **Description**

 Called by the FrameSyncEngine to export/import the data of the `FrameSyncBehaviour`.
-You should implement this interface in a `MonoBehaviour` component if it contains game states that needs to be restored for deterministic simulation.
+You should implement this interface in a `MonoBehaviour` component if it contains game states that needs to be restored for deterministic simulation after a rollback and

 ## **Example**
 === "C#"